MFR6340/theenglishextension.org/young-world-2/unit-5: Are we There Yet?.md

 <img src="https://imgur.com/6rfoBak.png" width="25%" />

-Tragically, this book is out of print, and therefore harder to fi(Lexile 690L)
+Tragically, this fun book is out of print and therefore can only be found used.
+But it's worth the search.
+Adam is competing against others for a four million dollar prize to be the first around the world in forty days without flying.
+(Lexile 690L)

 <a href="https://www.amazon.com/MVP-Magellan-Project-Douglas-Evans/dp/1932425136" rel="nofollow"> Buy on Amazon</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1006158349" rel="nofollow">Buy on Orell Füssli</a>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg4MDYwNzc5OCw5ODU2MTIzMTcsMzU3Nj
+eyJoaXN0b3J5IjpbLTIxMzkwNzE5Nyw5ODU2MTIzMTcsMzU3Nj
 c0MzIwLC0xNDY4NjIxNDc1XX0=
 -->